blabla1337/skf-labs/md/NodeJs/Credentials-Guessing-3.md

 ![](../../.gitbook/assets/nodejs/Credentials-Guessing-3/1.png)

-If we try with some wrong and random credentials such as: [ asdasd:asdasd ], we don`t get access to the inside of the website and an error message is displayed:
+If we try with some wrong and random credentials such as: [ asdf:asdf ], we don`t get access to the inside of the website and an error message is displayed:

 ![](../../.gitbook/assets/nodejs/Credentials-Guessing-3/2.png)